 Track the impact of your publicity and inform your investors and potential investors.
 This not only keeps current investors updated, but shows a level of professional entrepreneurial talent and gets them talking about you.
 By being at the forefront of your VCs minds’ you create traction and raise your profile and as a result, your invest appeal.

-The word traction gets thrown about when discussing venture capital funds, commonly when being declined venture capital due to a lack of it.
+The word traction gets thrown about when discussing venture capital funds.
 So what exactly is traction?
-Unfortunately, there’s no exact definition, but a whole multitude of things contribute to the mysterious traction.
+Unfortunately, there’s no single definition, but a whole multitude of things contribute to the mysterious traction.
 Sometimes, it’s just proving that you’re making progress with your customers.
 Sometimes, it’s developing your product or your sales channels.
 And sometimes, it’s just having some initial revenue to prove that you’re serious.

-If you’ve been declined venture capital funding before because your business plan was good but you didn’t have enough traction, then updating these semi-interested VCs with positive PR material is the perfect way of proving your business is not only serious but a safe bet when the VCs are investing their money.
-Ultimately, traction is building a relationship with a specific VC over time and establishing empathy, trust, and a rapport.
-By proving to a VC that you can move the business forward, they are much more inclined to invest.
+You may have been denied venture capital funding before because your business plan was good but you didn’t have enough traction.
+If this is the case for you, then updating these semi-interested VCs with positive PR material is the perfect way of proving your business is not only serious but a safe bet when the VCs are investing their money.
+Ultimately, traction requires building a relationship with a specific VC over time and establishing empathy, trust, and rapport.
+If you can prove to a VC that you can move the business forward, then they will be much more inclined to invest.

-It might be worth reaching out to VCs early on in your business’ lifespan.
+It might be worth reaching out to VCs early on in the lifespan of your business.
 By reaching out early, you give your business time and space to grow whilst on the radar of any individual venture capitalist.
 It’s much more powerful to see a business go from nothing to well developed and gaining positive press in a matter of months.
-This view of fundraising proves that earning investments isn’t a one-time target.
+This view of fundraising proves that earning investments isn’t a one-time thing.
 You don’t pull in the big investments with a single email, but with consistent and steady progress over a period of time with a venture capitalist.
-Effectively, if your business is in it for the long run, then so should your fund raising efforts.
+If your business is in it for the long run, then so should your fundraising efforts.

 Takeaway – Get started early on with creating traction and use publicity to nurture relationships which can help your business with funding.